nand2mario/ddr3-tang-primer-20k/README.md

 # Simple low-latency DDR3 PHY controller for Tang Primer 20K

 This is a DDR3 controller for GW2A / Tang Primer 20K.
-Most memory functions are implemented.
-But there are still metastability in the calibration process and maybe other places.
-So consider this highly EXPERIMENTAL.
+It was designed for [NESTang](https://github.com/nand2mario/nestang) and should hopefully be useful for other projects.

 Unlike more portable designs, we use Gowin OSER8_MEM/DQS primitives for running at higher speeds (DDR3-800).
-We are aiming mostly at low-latency use cases like emulators (initially written for [NESTang](https://github.com/nand2mario/nestang)).
+We are aiming mostly at low-latency use cases like FPGA gaming.
 The achieved read latency is about 90ns.
 The interface is single 16-bit word based and uses no bursting.
 For more predictable behavior, the controller also exposes a *refresh* input for executing auto-refreshes, avoiding the longer latencies introduced by controller-initiated refreshes.
 Resource usage is 1377 logic elements (6% on GW2A-18C).

 DDR3 requires a fair amount of setting-ups to function properly.
 In particular, it needs dynamic adjustments to clock timings to make reads/writes more stable.
 Here are the implemented mechanisms: ZQ calibration, writing leveling, read calibration and dynamic ODT.